 Welcome to Computer Chess Online

 I really love the game of chess.
 It is simple to understand, yet amazingly complicated in practice.
+This love of chess is what lead me to create computer chess online.

 There are very few similar games that demand such deep thought, strategic thinking, tactical brilliance and perfect concentration in order to win.
 Chess offers all this and more, but without the element of luck.
 The pieces only move to where you place them on the chessboard.